I walked the Cape Wrath Trail in the summer of 2017. The route is roughly 230 miles, and it took me 15 days to walk it north to south.

-The Cape Wrath Trail is often referred to as Britain’s toughest walk, and is an unofficial route through some of the most spectacularly wild parts of Scotland.
-The length of the walk depends on the exact route taken, but it takes you from the north western tip at the Cape Wrath lighthouse, through Knoydart, Torridon and Assynt, ending up at Fort William.
+The Cape Wrath Trail is often referred to as Britain’s toughest long distance trail, and is an unofficial route through some of the most spectacularly wild parts of Scotland.
+The length of the walk depends on the exact route taken.
+If walking it north to south, it takes you from the north western tip of Scotland at the Cape Wrath lighthouse, through Knoydart, Torridon and Assynt, ending up at Fort William.
 I followed the Cicerone guide ‘Walking the Cape Wrath Trail’ by Iain Harper, which is very good.

 This is definitely a walk for experienced backpackers only.
 The route isn’t waymarked and it passes through some very remote areas with no visible path on the ground.
 At one stage I walked for five days without seeing a single person to speak to!